 Humans must understand the knowledge to make changes – the computer must understand the knowledge to be able to enforce the rules.

-* All feedback should be available for both human and computer.
+* All feedback should be available for both humans and computers.

 When something goes wrong the computer should help the human to understand the issue.